grupotranservicaproyectos-debug/grupotranservica/replit.md

 A comprehensive design system includes reusable UI components, a dedicated blog system, CSS variables for theming, **Radix UI** for accessibility, and a mobile-first responsive design.

 ### Blog Architecture
 The blog system features a professional layout with a carousel showcase, a dedicated blog page with search, categories, pagination, and individual article pages.
 It includes real project documentation with technical specifications, project achievements, publication dates, view/comment counts, and embedded YouTube videos for flagship projects.
-Articles are categorized under "Proyectos Especiales" and optimized with Schema.org markup and relevant keywords.
+Articles are categorized under "Proyectos Especiales" / "Special Projects" and optimized with Schema.org markup and relevant keywords. **The entire blog system is fully bilingual** - all 6 blog posts (IDs: 1, 2, 3, 4, 7, 8) include complete Spanish and English translations for titles, excerpts, and full content.
+Language switching works seamlessly in both blog list view and article detail view, with automatic category filter synchronization and selectedPost updates.

 ### Performance Optimizations
 The website implements extensive performance optimizations including: